 This cache manager offers a unified interface that supports various cache storage providers beyond just the default in-memory option.

-To enable in-memory caching, run the following command:
+To enable in-memory caching, use the following code with module imports:

 import { Module } from '@nestjs/common';